dotps1/HPWarranty/README.md

 Example 3:

 	# Query a remote computer for information to create a session with the the HP Web Services.
-	# Remote WMI access is necessary to use this function.
+	# Remote WMI access is necessary to use this function remotely.
 	Import-Module -Name HPWarranty

 	$reg = Invoke-HPWarrantyRegistrationRequest -ComputerName HPComputer.mydomain.org